-Katy Hews, FSMPS, CPSM, Senior Principal, offers a unique perspective; she began her A/E/C career as an environmental planner 39 years ago.
+Katy Hews, FSMPS, CPSM, Senior Principal, offers a unique perspective; she began her A/E/C career as an environmental planner over 40 years ago.
 Prior to joining Marketivity in 2005, Katy was the Corporate or Regional Marketing Director for major multi-disciplined firms including an ENR ‘TOP 10’ company.
 She now leads Marketivity’s East Coast operations.

 Katy has held numerous leadership positions in SMPS, including twice as President of SMPS Northern New England.
 She authored a chapter in the SMPS Foundation’s A/E/C Business Development: The Decade Ahead.
 Katy is also a charter member of the Maine Chapter of Women’s Transportation Seminar, and has served on the chapter’s board for six years, including as President.

 Working with Katy Hews during the past decade or so provides me with a close-up view of her considerable skills, enthusiastic style, and infinite personal integrity.
 Katy is one of the rare consultants who excels as both a strategist and implementation pro.
 Her experience advising firms of all size and types, combined with her years in-house on the front lines of marketing, business development, and client relations, translate to a deep understanding of client relationships and the business success positive relationships create.
 In all her professional roles, Katy demonstrates a fearless commitment to excellence, candor, and integrity.
 She is an inspiration to everyone she works with, and I am honored to count myself in this fortunate group!